con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > rdo rje snying po pags pa mkhregs/ /
 > 	% rdo rje'i snying po - monlam

-The one whose body sprouts with vajra hairs,
+With vajra hairs that sprout upon his form;
-Whose unique form is marked by vajra hairs,
+His unique body marked by vajra hairs;
-Whose fingernails advance with vajra tips,
+With nails advancing, vajras at their tips;
-Whose skin is firm as if a vajra’s core.
-(74)
+With skin that's firm as if a vajra’s core; (74)

 * 74c: VV: 'Who acts with nails resembling vajra tips', VM: 'the tips of whose fingernails grow as vajras'.
 The Dege translation supports VV.
 It is uncertain whether the ancient translation hints at a different reading of the Sanskrit, or is simply a different (probably difficult to justify) interpretation.
 Our translation favours the ancient translation, but is a slight attempt at a compromise.

 > vajramālādharaḥ śrīmān vajrābharaṇabhūṣitaḥ |
 > hāhāṭṭahāsanirghoṣo vajraghoṣaḥ ṣaḍakṣaraḥ || 75 ||
-> 	śrīmān] em.; śrīmaṃ ed-d
+>> 	śrīmān] em.; śrīmaṃ ed-d

 > rdo rje phreng thogs dpal dang ldan/ /
 > rdo rje rgyan gyis brgyan pa ste/ /